 From October 2017 Derek assumed a wider responsibility as Director of Corporate Resources with Highland Council, and in addition was appointed Depute Chief Executive in November 2017.
 Derek is a past Chair of the Local Authority (Scotland) Accounts Advisory Board (LASAAC), and has also served as Vice Chair of CIPFA/LASAAC Local Authority Accounting Code Board and as a member of the Financial Reporting Advisory Board (FRAB).
 Derek has been a member of a number of Working Groups with the Scottish Government and COSLA, with a particular interest in local government grant distribution, welfare reform, and health & social care integration, and has given evidence to a number of Parliamentary Committees.

-£165 plus VAT IRRV Member Rate (valid for Individual Members)
+£165 plus VAT IRRV Personal Member Rate (valid for Individual Members only)

 £175 plus VAT Forum/Organisational Rate* (all Scottish LA's have IRRV Forum Membership)